Risk Factors Dashboard

 a lower lease rate and/or shorter lease term under a new lease entered into by us following repossession of the engine or aircraft.

 Any of these events may adversely affect the value of the engine, unless and until remedied, and reduce our revenues and increase our expenses.
-If an engine is damaged during a lease and we are unable to recover from the lessee or though insurance, we may incur a loss.
+If an engine is damaged during a lease and we are unable to recover from the lessee or through insurance, we may incur a loss.

 We may experience losses and delays in connection with repossession of engines or aircraft when a lessee defaults.